 - 1 tsp Cinnamon

-In another bowl stir the plain flour, cinnamon, mixed spice, ginger and nutmeg together
+- In another bowl stir the self raising flour, cinnamon, mixed spice, ginger and nutmeg together

-Add the flour mixture to the wet ingredients and whisk together well
+- Add the egg mixture to the flour mixture and whisk together until combined and smooth

-Divide the batter between the trays.
-You can put the batter into a piping bag to make it a bit neater to dispense into the trays, but you can do it with a spoon too
+- Divide the batter between the trays.
+You can put the batter into a piping bag or a jug to make it a bit neater to dispense into the trays, but you can do it with a spoon too